gaibernado/Flood-Prediction-and-Response-in-South-Sudan/README.md

 ### Refinement of Idea and Problem Articulation

-The project aims to develop an **AI and deep learning-computer vision based system** for predicting and responding to natural disasters in South Sudan.
-The primary focus is on creating a predictive model that can accurately forecast disasters like floods, droughts, and famines, and facilitate efficient response mechanisms, with data obtained from Google satellite imagery.
-The problem being addressed is the lack of advanced, reliable, and timely disaster prediction and response systems in South Sudan, which exacerbates the humanitarian crises during natural calamities.
+The project focuses on developing an **AI and deep learning-computer vision based system** for predicting and responding to natural disasters in South Sudan.
+Specifically, the aim is to create a predictive model that accurately forecasts disasters such as floods, droughts, and famines.
+The system utilizes data obtained from Google satellite imagery to facilitate efficient response mechanisms.
+The problem being addressed is the lack of advanced, reliable, and timely disaster prediction and response systems in South Sudan, exacerbating humanitarian crises during natural calamities.

 ### Division of Responsibilities

-- **Allan John Salesio**: Responsible for developing and fine-tuning the predictive algorithms.
-This includes data analysis, model creation, and testing the algorithms for accuracy and reliability.
+- **Allan John Salesio**: Responsible for developing and fine-tuning predictive algorithms.

 - **Dhieu Kiir Yoll**: Tasked with designing the software architecture.
 This involves planning the system structure, ensuring scalability, and integrating various components of the project.

 - **Gai Bernado Beliu**: As the project leader, Gai will oversee the overall project progress, conduct code reviews, and ensure that the project milestones are met.
 He will also liaise with stakeholders and coordinate team efforts.

 ### System Architecture and Information Flow